Gjergj/testmyapp/README.md

 ```

 #### Delete a project.
 Will only delete the project from the testmyapp.io server.
-It will not delete the project directory on your local machine.
+It will not delete anything machine.
 ```bash
 testmyapp delete
 ```